Art credit: Julie Johnson

 - announcements (classes, clay sales, resources)

-Then we wrap up with Hints and Tips from members and sharing our latest creations in a show and tell.
+Then we wrap up with Hints and Tips from members.

 Benefits of Membership

 As a Polymer Clay Guild of Minnesota member, individuals:

 - are eligible to participate in guild exhibitions and sales events